VictoriaFC/netflix-repos/README.md

 ## User Stories

-- As a user I should be able to search a company name and see a list of their GitHub repositoties.
+- As a user I should be able to search an organizations name and see a list of their GitHub repositoties.

 - As a user I should be able to click on a repository link and then see a list of commits for that repo.